GridTools/gt4py/docs/development/ADRs/0017-Toolchain-Configuration.md

 ### Dynamical loading of user configuration

 The first PoC used a function call to load user configuration just before using it.
-This would have increased testability.
-The only stated reason to switch to module level code is that `gt4py.cartesian` does it this way.
+This would have increased testability at the cost of a less minimal implementation.

 ### Dynamical exposing of configuration options